26.8K Views 12 months ago

 5. Classic Vegan Ranch

 Lastly, if you love ranch dressing, this one is for you.
-Creamy, rich, and with that classic flavor we all grew up loving, nothing could be more simple and delicious.
+Creamy, rich, and with that classic flavor we all grew up loving, nothing could be simpler and delicious.
 Most traditional recipes call for buttermilk, while many vegan recipes call for vegan mayonnaise.
 Though you can choose vegan mayo instead of tahini, this recipe below is even tastier and much less processed, therefore healthier for you too.

 Ingredients: